Viability of Exterior Window Treatments

 It is common knowledge that window panes that are made out of glass are not good insulators and reflectors of heat or cold.
 This means that the warm air (during summers and hot days) do not face any difficulty in passing through the window panes to enter rooms.
 The same can happen during cold winter days as well.
 The temperature on the outside has a clear and undeniable influence on the temperature inside a home.
 This not only makes it a difficult place to live but also incurs a financial cost on air conditioning or artificial heating.

 Now, blinds, curtains and shutters used on the interiors can solve the problem to a certain extent.
 They act as a barrier that block the hot air and make it difficult for it to affect the rest of the room even after the layer of the window panes have been breached.
 This doesn’t fully stop the temperature from outside having an effect on the temperature inside, but it does slow the process down and helps in being energy efficient.
 There are some window treatments that specialise in temperature regulation such as cellular shades and thermal blinds.

 Sun shades, on the other hand, by virtue of being on the outside, will not allow the warm air to reach the windows in the first place.
 This means that level of insulation is taken up an extra notch when compared to interior window treatments.

-If you have an open patio or porch, you can use external sun shades to create a pleasant ambiance outside and keep the sun out.
+If you have an open patio or porch, you can use these outdoor blinds to create a pleasant ambiance outside and keep the sun out.